buigabor/dev-notes/README.md

 - Save your work as a project to load it up anytime you want 🧭
 - User authentication system (register, login) including Google and Github Auth 🙎‍♂️
 - Collaborate with others!
 Share your knowledge! 🧠
+- Quiz feature to test your knowledge on your notes! ❓
 - Fully built out RESTful API with to manage all of the products on the client-side 💾

 ## 🕹️ Installation